 - Now separate the fibrous Kernels (seeds) by pressing softly.
 Mostly One Big sized Tal has two or three Kernel inside.

-- Take some water in a bowl keep it aside; it will be required while separating the Juice from the kernel of Tal.
+- Take some water in a bowl to sprinkle over the kernels; you may need it while separating the Juice from the kernel of Tal.

-- Using a manual grater start grating the fibrous kernels one by one and you will get the juice separated from the fibre (as shown in the picture).
+- Grate the fibrous kernels one by one and you will get the juice separated from the fiber (as shown in the picture).

 - If required sprinkle some water on the kernel while extracting the juice.